 Drinking can be fun; driving can be fun.
-Drinking and driving is no fun in Maine, with tough OUI laws that kick in as soon as you're arrested―not convicted―for your first offense (and the consequences get harder from there).
+Drinking and driving is no fun in Maine, with tough OUI laws that kick in as soon as you're arrested.
 Here's a round-up of everything you need to know about the laws and penalties surrounding operating under the influence (OUI) of alcohol or drugs in Maine.

 In Maine, you are considered operating while under the influence of alcohol (OUI) if you are found to have a blood-alcohol concentration (BAC) of more than 0.08%.
 Blood-alcohol content is measured by law enforcement authorities with either a breath analyzer or a blood test.

-If you refuse to take a test, your driver's license can be automatically suspended for up to a whopping six years with no hearing.
+If you refuse to take a test, your driver's license can be automatically suspended for up to a whopping 6 years with no court hearing.
 If you haven't been drinking, it's worthwhile to take the test, which can prove you innocent of OUI―as well as guilty.

 Maine has stiff penalties that kick in as soon as you are arested for OUI for the first time:

 - Upon being arrested for OUI, your license will be immediately suspended.

 - If you are under 21 years old and are found operating, or attempting to operate, a motor vehicle with any measurable amount of alcohol in your body, you will lose your license for 1 year.
 If you refuse a chemical test, you will lose your license for at least 18 months.
 If you have a passenger under 21 years of age in the car, an additional 180-day suspension will be imposed.

 - If you are convicted of a first offense with no aggravating factors, you will lose your license for 159 days and be fined a mimimum of $400.
 Aggravating factors include any of the following:

 - Traveling 30 mph or more over the speed limit